Yes, and no, it is a complicated question.

-Monitoring electrical current flowing through the instant pot is one of the primary protection layers for your instant pot.
-More often than not, there can be either surge in the electrical network providing too much power to the device.
+Monitoring the electrical current flowing through the instant pot is one of the primary protection layers for your instant pot.
+More often than not, there can be a surge in the electrical network providing too much power to the device.

-Another situation that can cause the issue is that there is a liquid present in the wiring of the instant pot.
+Another situation that can cause the issue is that a liquid is present in the wiring of the instant pot.
 A case like that could create sparks and overload the electrical insides of the instant pot.

 When the electrical current goes beyond the safety limit, the fuse blows and cuts off the power, effectively stopping the cooking.